 Let's spend a few moments looking at those other phytochemical foods that are equally important to oleocanthal.

-Firstly the lignans in bran and many seeds such as flax and sesame; they are estrogen-like substances that compete at the hormone sites in the breast and prostate, giving protection against two of the very worst cancers that afflict humans.
+Firstly the lignans which are found in bran and many seeds such as flax and sesame; they are estrogen-like substances that compete at the hormone sites in the breast and prostate, giving protection against two of the very worst tumours that afflict humans.

 Then there's the limonin in all citrus fruit but particular lemons giving them their sour taste.
 It is a powerful antioxidant giving protection to the nerves and many malignant tumours but especially in the mouth and colon.